passionInfinite/coding-test-adv/README.md

 ## Instructions

+### Pre-requisites
+- This assignment requires Docker, ensure that your machine can run the docker engine at a minimum
 ### Getting started

 - Fork or clone this repository
-- **ADD DOCKER INSTRUCTIONS**
+- Run `docker-compose build` to build your docker environment
+- Use `docker-compose up` to enable your environment.
+This will start your Express server and a Postgres database.
+Nodemon is used so we don't need to rebuild the docker image frequently.
-- The Postgres database will be pre-loaded with three tables.
-The `auth` table contains a login with hashed password.
+- The Postgres database will be pre-loaded with two tables.
 The `animal_categories` table contains a table of animal categories.
-The `animals` table contains animal photos.
+The `animal_photos` table contains animal photo urls.
 - The Photo List below can be used to add new photos to the application using the administrative endpoints.
 - Complete the assignment in a separate branch in your version of the repository